isomerpages/enterprisesg-switch/_switch-2022/TICKETS.md

 ## **DIGITAL ACCESS OPTIONS**
 Not able to join us at the SWITCH 2022 Flagship Event in-person?
 Our digital access options unlock content and access for our flagship event, as well as the rest of the year-long programme. ![](/images/SWITCH%202022%20Landing%20Page/Digital%20Access.jpeg)

 We hope to see you there!
-To learn more about the SWITCH Experience, as well as the difference between the Premium vs Free tickets, **[click here](https://enterprisesg-switch-staging.netlify.app/the-switch-experience)**.
+To learn more about the SWITCH Experience, **[click here](https://enterprisesg-switch-staging.netlify.app/experience-2022)**.

 If you need clarification on the ticketing details, get in touch at our **Contact Us** section at the bottom of this page.